lovelysystems/lovely-editor/src/components/oyez-editor/README.md

-# OyezEditor Component
+# LovelyEditor Component

 The main component of this package.
 It renderes all the blocks and manages them.

 ## Properties

-* `additionalProps` (object): contains additional data which is passed to each level (eg. OyezEditor -> EditorBlock -> EditorQuill).
+* `additionalProps` (object): contains additional data which is passed to each level (eg. LovelyEditor -> EditorBlock -> EditorQuill).
 It can contain any data a component might need additionally (eg. your customized EditorBlock).
 * `blockComponent` (component): optional, allows to wrap blocks in a custom wrapper
 * `blocksConfig` (array): maps a `type` to a component or render function and contains customization `data`